redlibrarian/redlibrarian.github.io/_posts/2017-06-03-ranciere-hatred-of-democracy.markdown

 would argue that this absence is based on precisely the same hatred of democracy present in society at large.
-The fiction of a natural hierarchy in our profession (of experts and... non-experts) is maintained precisely on the absence of the subservient term.
-The principle of collegial governance, lacking but paid lip-service to, is predicted on exactly the capability of anyone to govern, which is exactly why it remains an impotent signifier within the structures of domination at play in academic libraries.
+The fiction of a natural hierarchy in our profession (of experts and... non-experts) is maintained precisely on the absence of the subservient term despite the physical presence of the people the term should describe.
+The principle of collegial governance, lacking but paid lip-service to, is predicated on exactly the capability of anyone to govern, which is exactly why it remains an impotent signifier within the structures of domination at play in academic libraries.
 The situation becomes even worse when we expand our scope beyond MLIS-holding librarians to the